eylons/awsDeployTest/README.md

 CloudFormation WaitGroup till installation will be done Ensure httpd is running
 Test in the end of deployment that we get the correct result from the DB, alert if not

+## Why I choose this solution

+Cloud formation is very comfortable way to version the infrastructure setup It can be maintain without coding
+Main disadvantages are that it will not work on other clouds and that it sometimes hides the real causes of errors

 ## Improvements I would like to do